Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 • Split-weave for cleaning and polishing

-• Best cost-per-towel on test
+• Best cost-per-towel in the field

 #6Adam's Single Soft Microfiber Towel